chasefleming/elem-go/README.md

 - Type-safe definition and manipulation of elements, attributes, and properties.
 - Supports common HTML elements and attributes.
 - Utilities for simplified element generation and manipulation.
+- Automatic HTML escaping of text content (use `Raw` to opt out).
+- Zero runtime dependencies.
 - Advanced CSS styling capabilities with the [styles](styles/README.md) subpackage.
 - Use the [`StyleManager`](styles/STYLEMANAGER.md) for advanced CSS features like pseudo-classes, animations, and media queries.